2023 Best Value Allied Health Services Basic Certificate Schools in the Rocky Mountains Region

 Full Allied Health & Medical Assisting Services at Pikes Peak Community College Report

-With a ranking of #8, Dixie State University did quite well on this year’s best value schools for allied health & medical assisting services students working on their basic certificate.
-Located in the small city of Saint George, Dixie State College is a public school with a large student population.
+Dixie State University landed the #8 spot in the 2023 rankings for the best value basic certificate allied health & medical assisting services programs.
+Located in the small city of Saint George, Dixie State College is a public college with a fairly large student population.

 Full Allied Health & Medical Assisting Services at Dixie State University Report

-Full Allied Health & Medical Assisting Services at Idaho State University Report
+Read full report on Allied Health & Medical Assisting Services at Idaho State University

 Explore the best allied health & medical assisting services colleges for a specific state in the Rocky Mountains region.